santi224m/assetto-corsa-garage/README.md

 Replace the "your-key" strings with the corresponding key and save the document.

 #### Import JSON file to your firebase
-You can download the following JSON file and import it into your firebase realtime database so that you don't have to mannualy upload mods to your development database.
+You can download the following JSON file and import it into your firebase realtime database so that you don't have to manually upload mods to your development database.

 [Download Firebase JSON](https://raw.githubusercontent.com/santi224m/asg-json/main/assettocorsagarage-default-rtdb-export.json)